-- 2.8 'Setting' may be defined as the surroundings in which an asset is experienced.
+2.8 'Setting' may be defined as the surroundings in which an asset is experienced.
 All heritage assets have a setting, and elements of a setting may make a positive or negative contribution to its significance and may affect the ability to appreciate that significance.
 The extent and importance of setting is often expressed by reference to visual considerations, but also comprises other elements which contribute to the ways in which a heritage asset is experienced, including factors such as noise, dust and vibration; by spatial associations; and by an understanding of historic relationships.
-Thus setting comprises one element of the overall significance or 'value' of a heritage asset. - 2.9 There is no specific guidance document relating to the assessment of the setting of heritage assets in Wales.
-However, English Heritage have produced robust
+Thus setting comprises one element of the overall significance or 'value' of a heritage asset.

-'settings' guidance contained within the document The Setting of Heritage Assets (2011).
+2.9 There is no specific guidance document relating to the assessment of the setting of heritage assets in Wales.
+However, English Heritage (now Historic England) have produced robust 'settings' guidance contained within the document Historic Environment Good Practice Advice in Planning Note 3 (2015).
 This document provides guidance on setting and development management, including a stepped approach to assessing the implications of development proposals.
 For the purposes of this assessment, this English Heritage guidance has been adopted and used to guide the assessment of setting.
-This is generally recognised as appropriate guidance within the heritage sector in Wales.
+This is generally recognised as appropriate guidance within the heritage sector.